-The reference to "utility" has been deleted from subdivision

-(b) as unnecessary in light of subdivision (d) of Section 1581.
+The reference to "utility" has been deleted from subdivision (b) as unnecessary in light of subdivision (b) of Section 1502.
 The other revisions of subdivision (b) are nonsubstantive, clarifying changes.

 The words "federal or state" have been added to subdivision (c) to eliminate any uncertainty concerning whether all such organizations are covered by the chapter.